hovercats/kiss-dumpsterfire/README.md

 * uninstall gcc-bin and binutils-bin, as you now no longer need them.
 * If they fail, you may need to build m4, byacc and flex beforehand.
 	* youll also need to use gnu's make, as your make, if youre using wyverkiss
+		* not gmake. it needs to be the make pkg, as vanilla KISS uses.

+Ive tested and confirmed that this works, from a wyverkiss tarball.

 #### A word of advice: